Economic Development Commission seeks 2,500 new jobs by end of 2024 - Salisbury Post

 SALISBURY — The Rowan County Economic Development Commission has launched a campaign called Forward Rowan that aims to further spur economic growth.

-Called Forward Rowan, the five-year campaign seeks to bring 2,500 jobs to Rowan County with average wages exceeding $33,000 and $350 million in capital investment by the end of 2024.
+Forward Rowan, a five-year campaign, seeks to bring 2,500 jobs to Rowan County with average wages exceeding $33,000 and $350 million in capital investment by the end of 2024.
 By achieving that goal, the EDC expects Rowan County to see consumer spending increase by $82.7 million.

 In order to implement Forward Rowan, the EDC has established a public-private partnership funding model.
 Before Forward Rowan, 99% of the EDC’s funding came from the public sector.
 With a public-private partnership, a third of the organization’s funding will now come from private sources and two-thirds will come from local governments.